strickek/ReadWriteDlm2.jl/README.md

     readdlm2(source, delim::Char, eol::Char; options...)
     readdlm2(source, delim::Char, T::Type, eol::Char; options...)

-The columns are expected to be separated by `';'`, another `delim` can be defined.

-By default, a pre-processing of input with regex substitution takes place, which changes the decimal mark from `d,d` to `d.d`.
+By default, a pre-processing of `source` with regex substitution takes place, which changes the decimal mark from `d,d` to `d.d`.
 With the keyword argument `decimal=','` the regex Char used by the default regex/substitution Tupel can be changed.
 With `rs=(.., ..)` a special regex/substitution Tupel can be defined (in this case `decimal` is not used).
 Regex substitution pre-processing can be switched off with: `rs=()`.

-End of line `eol` is `'\n'` by default.
 In addition to Base `readdlm()`, strings are also parsed for ISO Date and DateTime formats by default.
 To switch off parsing Dates formats set: `dfs="", dtfs=""`.

 If all data is numeric, the result will be a numeric array.
 In other cases